singh-man/books/crackingTheCoding/17_hard.md

     3 1 7 1 3 7 3 7 1 7 7

-One thing we can notice here is that if the majority element (in this case 7) appears less often in the begin­ning, it must appear much more often toward the end.
+One thing we can notice here is that if the majority element (in this case 7) appears less often in the beginning, it must appear much more often toward the end.
 That's a good observation to make.

 This interview question specifically requires us to do this in O(N) time and O(1) space.
 Nonetheless, sometimes it can be useful to relax one of those requirements and develop an algorithm.
 Let's try relaxing the time requirement but staying firm on the O(1) space requirement.